jmack707/access-labs/class3/module2/lab02.rst

    |image55|

 #.
-Make the following changes
+Make the following changes:

    - Change the right hand pull down setting to **AAA Attribute**
    - Change the Agent Type to **LDAP**